sybila/casq-fork/README.rst

 `SBML-Qual`_ with a rather strict semantics defined in a `published article`_.

-This extension allows generating partially specified Boolean networks in .aeon format.
-Possible use in the `AEON`_ tool for further analyses.
+This extension allows also generating partially specified Boolean networks in .aeon format from `CellDesigner`_ models.
+Possible use in `AEON`_ tool for further analyses.

 .. _`CellDesigner`: http://celldesigner.org
 .. _`SBML-Qual`: http://sbml.org